dogagingproject/Dog-Aging-Project-Publication-Resources-TESTING/README.md

 * Datasets should not contain any geographic or location data.
 Even if information about participant addresses was utilized in analyses, these data must be withheld.

 **If you have any questions about how to structure your data and/or what to include/exclude from your dataset, please discuss with DAP Data Manager Mandy Kauffman at mekauffm@uw.edu.**

+**If you are authorized to run the workflow, see instructions at [GitHub Repository for Publication Resources SOP - Google Docs](https://docs.google.com/document/d/1zfdH24eHYhm51rRilNOfCvRbQYVG-VODngao1RCkxg0/edit?tab=t.0)**